-Estimates of coauthoring and advisor-citation effects in Table 6 are so imprecise they should be seen as uninformative, though large advisor-coauthoring coefficients are marginally significant for graduates' T6 publications in column 3.
+Estimates of coauthoring and advisor-citation effects in Table 6 are so imprecise they should be seen as uninformative.
 On balance, this table does little to bolster claims for a strong relationship between advisor attributes and student success.
-Most notably, the coefficient on advising load is a reasonably-precisely estimated statistical zero, while the coefficient on past student success is precise enough that some effects of the magnitude seen in Table 4 would be marginally significantly different from zero.
+Most notably, the coefficient on advising load is a reasonably-precisely estimated statistical zero and the coefficient on past student success is smaller than the effects seen in Table 4 and imprecisely estimated.
 The strongest evidence for causal effects emerges for advisors' own research output, highlighting the critical role of advisor research success in shaping their advisees post-PhD research outcomes.
 Factors that seem to matter in Tables 4 and 5 fail to generate consistent or precisely-estimated changes in average PhD student research success.